ijstart-canonn/canon/index.rst

 6. It will automatically connect using the network.
 7. On Mac, click on **ADD PRINTER**.
 8. Now,locate the printer amd start the installation and complete it.
-9.Check the print of files to confirm.
+9. Check the print of files to confirm.